BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. Check your MicroSD on your Computer
    1. If you were able to bring a laptop and MicroSD adapter, insert the MicroSD into the adapter and the adapter into the computer.
    2. Look through the filesystem, make sure that the backups and (optional) SSKR shares are there as expected.

+**Optional Resilience Improvement: Backup Sparrow Wallet.** If you are using the Sparrow wallet and you previously backed it up as a resilience improvement, you should renew that backup every Spring[^renewsparrow].

+**Transaction Coordinator Instructions:**

+1. [  ] Back up the Sparrow wallet file
+   1. This may be done with "Export" and then "Export File" next to Sparrow
+   1. This file will be encrypted _if and only if_ you have a password on your wallet, which we recommend against[^sparrowwallet].
+   1. Save or Copy that file to the MicroSD at Primary Storage.

 #### **Step M: Check Secondary Storage (Fall)**